 Mathematics is one of the core subjects of the National Curriculum.
-This, together with the Early Learning Goals and our own schemes of work, which link directly to Spring Common Academy Levels (SCALES), has been used as the basis for establishing the Spring Common Academy mathematics curriculum.
-This ensures that we have the appropriate breadth and depth of coverage for the full range of pupil need we have at Spring Common Academy.
+This, together with the Early Learning goals, P-levels and other schemes, has been used as the basis for establishing the Spring Common Academy Trust mathematics curriculum.
+This ensures that we have the appropriate breadth and depth of coverage for the full range of pupil need we have at Spring Common.

-Early Years use the Practice Guidance for the Early Years Foundation Stage, Key Stages 1, 2 and 3 use our own schemes of work which blend the National Numeracy Strategy with Pre-Key Stage Standards.
-Key Stage 4 use Spring Common Academy schemes of work as well as AQA Entry Level maths for those it is appropriate to on site.
-Within Post 16 students work towards the ASDAN Transition Challenge and OCR Functional Skills Entry Levels.
+Early Years use the Practice Guidance for the Early Years Foundation Stage and P-levels, Key Stages 1 and 2 use our own schemes of work which blend the revised National Numeracy Strategy with P-levels.
+Key stage 3 use a version of this with the focus on the key process skills.
+Key stage 4 use QCA Unit Awards, Spring Common schemes of work as well as QCA Entry Level maths for those it is appropriate to on site.
+Access to GCSE maths can be available at the local secondary school.
+Within Post 16 some students use the OCR accreditation for Life and Living, OCR National skills Profile and Functional Skills Entry Levels.